bhatikuldeep/hello-world-elk-logging/README.md

 ## About
 This API proxy demonstrates message logging to ELK (Elastic, Logstash, Kibana) stack.

+Those eager to try hands on -  Go to  [How to use It](#how-to-use-it)

 Apigee supports message logging to external systems like Loggly etc; Though sending logs to Loggly is much-much simpler, it took me quite some time and efforts to send logs, specially JSON to ELK stack, the policy configuration of this apiproxy at Apigee Edge side is much easy, however parsing the logs in JSON format was the difficult task.

 The objective of creating this repository to help Apigee developers to QuickStart with logging with ELK stack.

 ## Out of scope
  - Installation and configuration ELK stack, for demo purpose I followed this link - installed on my local Mac.
- - You will have to make Logstash IP publicly available, so Apigee edge can connect and send the message; I use `ngrok` for that, you can use this link to tunnel your localhost to make it public accessible URL;
+ - You will have to make Logstash IP publicly available, so Apigee edge can connect and send the message; I use [`ngrok`](https://ngrok.com/) for that, you can use this link to tunnel your localhost to make it public accessible URL;
->Having said, you are free to setup and install ELK stack, use `ngrok` to publish locally installed Logstash to public IP/port, and last but not the least use the attached Logstash configuration file () to ensure correct parsing of the JSON coming from Apigee edge.
+>Having said, you are free to setup and install ELK stack, use [`ngrok`](https://ngrok.com/) to publish locally installed Logstash to public IP/port, and last but not the least use the attached [Logstash configuration file](../blob/master/logstash-sample.conf) to ensure correct parsing of the JSON coming from Apigee edge.

 ## Prerequisite
 - Apigee edge account